 Dinner Bell will serve drive-ups, and walk-ups today.
 Participants will be encouraged to return home, and not loiter on the premises.
 Enforcing “social distancing” is a must.

 The mission of the Dinner Bell is to end hunger in Hopkins County.
-Fresh, hot, nutritious meals are prepared by volunteers each Wednesday and served to our guests in the First United Methodist Church Fellowship Hall.
+Fresh, hot, nutritious meals are prepared by volunteers each Wednesday and served to our guests at the First United Methodist Church.
 Through the generous support of church and community members and corporate sponsors we have been able to serve over 20,000 meals to those in need since opening our kitchen in 2012.

 If you or your business would like to sponsor a Dinner Bell meal, give them a call at 903.885.2185